AdobeDocs/campaign-standard.en/help/designing/using/editing-email-styles.md

 1. Save your changes.

-## Adding inline styling attributes in the Creative Designer
+## Adding inline styling attributes in the Creative Designer {#adding-inline-styling-attributes-in-the-creative-designer}

 In the Creative Designer interface, when you select an element and display its settings on the side panel, you can customize the inline attributes and their value for that specific element.